-“I’ve worked with hundreds of actresses [and] not one of them has ever complained about me, not a single complaint.
-I’ve worked with, employed women in the top capacity, in every capacity, for years and we’ve always paid them exactly the equal of men,” he said.
-“I’ve done everything that the #MeToo movement would love to achieve.”
+“I’ve worked with hundreds of actresses; not one of them has ever complained about me, not a single complaint.
+I’ve worked with, employed women in the top capacities, in every capacity, for years and we’ve always paid them exactly the equal of men,” Allen said in an interview with France24.
+“I’ve done everything that the #MeToo movement would love to achieve with everybody.”